 When it comes to capsule hotels, you belong either to the can or can’t group.
-Luckily for me, I’m with the former and feel more cosy than claustrophobic when it comes to small spaces.
+Luckily for me, I’m with the former, feeling more cosy than claustrophobic when it comes to small spaces.

 Coming across L’etoile de Mer was a big relief for me, given how expensive accommodation in Hong Kong can get.
 And flying in late for my first night, I didn’t want to spend too much anyway.

 For SGD$45 a night through Agoda, I thought the hotel to be a steal.
 Not only did it open this year, it comes with a great location.
 Because it was located at Causeway Bay just next to The Excelsior, I took the Airport Express in and then hitched a free shuttle bus H3 there, before walking to the next street where L’etoile de Mer was.

 In Hong Kong, a lot of the businesses are tucked inside residential buildings so don’t be surprised that you seem to be going to the wrong place at times.
 L’etoile de Mer is no different.

 I spotted the entrance easily thanks to the email instructions sent before my trip, and following the given instructions, keyed in the code.
 I didn’t hear any buzz but I tried the door after a few seconds and it opened anyway.
 Joining a few other locals in the lift, I went up to the fourth floor.

 The corridor is quintessentially Hong Kong.
 Lit with fluorescent tubes flickering their last few lumens, painted walls an odd hue of grey and green, tiles matted over with grime – it’s all you need for an authentic experience.
 It held no promise of a spanking space-age stay but be assured that when you head down to the end, you’ll find a kiosk waiting for you.